Baganaa388/CP/codeforces/Readme.md

-My Codeforces solutions, organized by difficulty and named after each problem.
+My codeforces solutions, organized by difficulty and named after each problem.